Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 The user has two options for data loading.
 Either [abundance files](DATAFORMATS.md/###-Abundance-Data) can be loaded to calculate trends first and then explore the corresponding trend comparison or already created trend comparisons in form of a custom [PTCF](DATAFORMATS.md/###-Pairwise-Trend-Comparison-Format-(PTCF)) can directly be loaded and explored.

 ### Option 1: Loading up to four abundance files for pairwise trend comparisons
 The user can select between two and four abundance file for pairwise comparisons.
-The number of files is restricted to four to ensure a clear overview in the Data Matrix tab with max. four pairwise - i.e. six - comparisons.
+The number of files is restricted to four to ensure a clear overview in the Data Matrix tab with max. four pairwise combinations - i.e. six comparisons.

 If required, the data set can be filtered by adjusting the **range slider** to keep only a given percentile range of genes to e.g. remove low-variant genes.
 The removal of low-variant genes will speed up the downstream analysis steps, as the number of genes decreases.